NetworkBlockDevice/nbd/doc/proto.md

-If block size constraints have not been advertised or agreed on externally, then a server SHOULD support a default minimum block size of 1, a preferred block size of 2^12 (4,096), and a maximum block size that is effectively unlimited (0xffffffff, or the export size if that is smaller), while a client desiring maximum interoperability SHOULD constrain its requests to a minimum block size of 2^9 (512), and limit `NBD_CMD_READ` and `NBD_CMD_WRITE` commands to a maximum block size of 2^25 (33,554,432).
+If block size constraints have not been advertised or agreed on externally, then a server SHOULD support a default minimum block size of 1, a preferred block size of 2^12 (4,096), and a maximum payload size that is at least 2^25 (33,554,432) (even if the export size is smaller); while a client desiring maximum interoperability SHOULD constrain its requests to a minimum block size of 2^9 (512), and limit `NBD_CMD_READ` and `NBD_CMD_WRITE` commands to a maximum payload size of 2^25 (33,554,432).
 A server that wants to enforce block sizes other than the defaults specified here MAY refuse to go into transmission phase with a client that uses `NBD_OPT_EXPORT_NAME` (via a hard disconnect) or which uses `NBD_OPT_GO` without requesting `NBD_INFO_BLOCK_SIZE` (via an error reply of `NBD_REP_ERR_BLOCK_SIZE_REQD`); but servers SHOULD NOT refuse clients that do not request sizing information when the server supports